Ladakh: Little Tibet, The Land of High Passes…

 Over the years, BJ has had the good fortune to spend time with and photograph the 20th Kushok Bakula Rinpoche, as well as the 102nd Ganden Tripa, Ling Rinpoche, Khen Rinpoche (current abbot of Tashi Lhunpo), KelKhang Rinpoche, Kachen Lobzang Zotpa, and HHDL’s sister and humanitarian, Jetsun Pema.

 We are eternally grateful to Thiksey Rinpoche, KelKhang Rinpoche, Khenrap-la, and countless others for their endless support in crafting transformative experiences in Thiksey, Leh, and beyond.

 One of the gems of Thiksey is the figure of Maitreya, the Future Buddha, which was consecrated in 1983 by the Dalai Lama.
 This 49′ tall statue has a two-story temple built around it, surrounded with vivid wall paintings depicting the life of the Buddha.
 Upon seeing the Maitreya, the Dalai Lama said,

 “Rinpoche, you are very lucky.
 This Maitreya is very beautiful.
 Even if you see this Maitreya again and again, you will never see it enough; you will always want to see it more–you will never be satisfied.
 I have seen many statues, but this Maitreya is very special for me.
 I have never seen a Maitreya like this before.”

-Want to see this magical land for yourself?
-Take a minute to check the menu on the top of this web page for upcoming Ladakh trips or EMAIL us by clicking the button below JULLAY!
+Take a minute to check the menu on the top of this web page for upcoming Ladakh trips or shoot us an email.
+Jullay!